DziadoszWiktor/VoltPaymentGateways/README.md

 - **PaymentGatewayInterface** – all payment gateways implement this interface (must have `process(Payment $payment)` and `getTrafficLoad(): int`).
 - **Concrete Gateways** – e.g. `Przelewy24PaymentGateway`, `TpayPaymentGateway`, etc.
-- **TrafficSplit** – core class, routes transactions based on provided weights using Random Weighted Choice.
+- **TrafficSplit** – main logic class, routes transactions based on provided weights using Random Weighted Choice.
 - **Payment (Entity)** – a mock entity to represent the payment object passed to the splitter.
 - **Tests (PHPUnit)** – test both correct and incorrect configurations and show distribution statistics.